eth_get TransactionByHash - BNB Smart Chain

-Retrieve transaction details using eth_getTransactionByHash in the JSON-RPC API Interface on BSC.
+Retrieve transaction details by hash using eth_getTransactionByHash in the BSC protocol via the JSON-RPC API Interface.

 Supported Networks

-The eth_getTransactionByHash REST API method supports the following network types
+The eth_getTransactionByHash JSON-RPC API method supports the following network types:

 • Mainnet